 According to NASA researchers plants remove up to 87 percent of volatile organic compounds (VOCs) every 24 hours.
 VOCs are organic chemicals that possess high vapor pressure at ordinary room temperature.
 This means these compounds have large numbers of molecules evaporating or sublimating from the liquid or solid form of the compound, entering the air.
 One common VOC, formaldehyde, can be found in carpeting, paint, grocery bags and smoke.
 Other VOCs are commonly apart of many man-made fibers and substances found in our home and office.
 Now that we understand the power packed in these beautiful bulbs, buds and greens, let’s talk implementation.
 We don’t expect you to turn your home into a green house over night, but plant-by-plant, you’ll get there.
 Marceline Sousa, San Joaquin UC Master Gardener Program Coordinator, points us toward a few different species of houseplants that are best for the beginner in San Joaquin.

-Among her suggestions are the Philodendron, Pothos, Snake Plant, Bamboo Palm, Spider Plant, Red-Edged Dracaena, Golden Pothos, African Violet, Elephant Ear, Aloe Vera, Ferns (Boston), Bromeliads, Orchids, Mother-in-Law’s Tongue, Weeping Fig (Ficus), English Ivy, Jade Plant, Rubber Tree and the Peace Lily.
+Among her suggestions are the Philodendron, Pothos, Snake Plant, Bamboo Palm, Spider Plant, Red-Edged Dracaena, Golden Pothos, African Violet, Elephant Ear, Aloe Vera, Ferns (Boston), Bromeliads, Orchids, Mother-in-Law’s Tongue, Weeping Fig (Ficus), English Ivy, Jade Plant, Rubber Tree, and the Peace Lily.
+A lot of these plants can also be transferred into the garden if they get too large for the house.
+For example, bamboo is often used as an outdoor plant so if it grows too much indoors, it can be used in the garden.
+It will continue to grow outdoors so you may need to call bamboo nj every once in a while to get the bamboo cut back.

 Sousa suggests each houseplant be given a generous container filled with rich, all-purpose soil that provides good drainage.
 When it comes to watering, Sousa says to do your research and cater your watering schedule to each individual plant, as they all have different needs.
 “Overwatering is one of the most common causes of houseplant death,” she continues, “In general, plants grown in